Skip Navigation

 Nutrition and diet

 One of our testers found that more than half of their traits had the same message underneath: “Your genotype has not been described in association with this trait.”
-It doesn’t mean that you won’t have the trait, but that the specific SNP you have isn’t something that came up in the research study Nebula Genomics draws their information from.
-This means that there either isn’t a correlation between your genotype and the trait – for things like obesity, that might mean that you’re not predisposed to it – or that there just isn’t enough research out there on the topic.
-However, that doesn’t keep it from being frustrating.
+It doesn’t mean that you won’t have the trait, but that the specific variant you have isn’t something that came up in the research study Nebula Genomics draws this information from.
+This means that there either isn’t a correlation between your genotype and the trait — meaning that you’re not predisposed to it — or there just isn’t enough research out there on the topic.
+However, that doesn’t keep the lack of personalized results in this section from being a bit frustrating.

 Other exploratory tools